nurmohammed840/databuf.rs/README.md

 [Doc](https://docs.rs/databuf/)

-Very fast!
-And flexible, This library used to serialize and deserialize data in binary format.
+This library used to serialize and deserialize structured data in binary format.

 ### [Endianness](https://en.wikipedia.org/wiki/Endianness)